 Day 1 Fairbanks

 Time your arrival in Fairbanks for June 20.
-While most events associated with the summer solstice will be held on the closest weekend to the day itself, the annual Alaska Goldpanners Midnight Sun Baseball Game is held on June 21 no matter what day of the week it is.
-Start your Fairbanks visit by checking in to your hotel or lodge and paying a visit to the Morris Thompson Cultural and Visitors Center downtown to explore the exhibits about life in Interior Alaska and get tips from visitor center staff to fine-tune your visit.
+While most events associated with the summer sol-stice will be held on the closest weekend to the day itself, the annual Alaska Goldpanners Midnight Sun Baseball Game is held on the evening of June 21, no matter what day of the week it is.
+Since you’re arriving a day early, you’ll have time to get oriented with a visit to the Morris Thompson Cultural and Visitors Center, which has excellent displays on local history and culture.
+This also positions you perfectly to browse through downtown Fairbanks’s restaurants, gift shops and small museums, including the fascinating Fountainhead Antique Auto Museum and the Fairbanks Community Museum.

 Day 2 Fairbanks

-Sleep in this morning because you’re going to be up late!
-(Most hotels in Alaska feature blackout shades on the windows, so the light shouldn’t bother you.)
-Fairbanks is known for its summer sunshine, so take advantage of the day by renting a kayak and floating the Chena River through town.
-You can take out at one of a couple local restaurants with big decks overlooking the river and enjoy some wild-caught Alaska seafood and a locally brewed beer for dinner.
-The Midnight Sun game starts at 10:30 and will last past midnight.
-While you’re at the ball field, chat with your fellow spectators and you’re likely to discover they traveled from far away to be there for the game.
+Sleep in this morning, because you’re going to be up late!
+Most hotels in Alaska feature blackout shades on the windows, so the midnight sun shouldn’t bother you.
+Once you’re up, take advantage of all that sun by renting a kayak or stand-up paddleboard and floating the tranquil Chena River, which runs straight through downtown Fairbanks.
+You can take out at any of several local restaurants with big decks overlooking the river and enjoy some wild-caught Alaska seafood and a locally brewed beer for dinner.
+The Midnight Sun game starts after 10pm and lasts past midnight, so you’ll also have time to try your hand at gold panning and visit one more museum: The University of Alaska Museum of the North, located a short drive from downtown, is among the top ten attractions in the state.
+Once you’re at the ballfield, chat with your fellow spectators and you’re likely to discover that many of them traveled from far away to be there for the game.

-Your day begins with a flight aboard Alaska Airlines to the northernmost community in Alaska – Barrow.
-Upon arrival mid morning, you’ll take a tour of the village with a local tour operator and then be treated to a cultural presentation featuring song and dance of the local Inupiat Eskimo people.
-Spend the night in Barrow.
+Your day starts early with a flight to the northernmost community in Alaska, Utqiagvik (Barrow).
+Upon your mid-morning arrival, you’ll take a tour of the village with a local tour operator, visit the Iñupiat Heritage Center, and be treated to a cultural presentation featuring traditional singing and dancing of the local Iñupiat people.
+Spend the night in Utqiagvik (Barrow), where you can watch the sun circle low over the horizon without ever dipping below it.